kgndnc/plat-jump-pygame/README.md

 # Plat Jumper

 Plat Jumper is an endless runner platform game where you try to reach as high as possible by jumping on the platforms.
-This game is developed with Python's [Pygame](https://www.pygame.org/) library.
+This game was developed with Python's [Pygame](https://www.pygame.org/) library.

 ## Demo of the Game